Chicken Black Bean Soup

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This soup is surprisingly low in net carbs; check the nutritional information.
+This chicken soup with black beans is surprisingly low in net carbs for a soup with beans; check the nutritional information.
 Black beans are actually allowed for any phase of the original South Beach Diet and other low-glycemic diet plans, although the portion size is limited for South Beach Diet Phase One.

 Find More Recipes Like This One: